 Update to travel advice

 The Passport Service is open for applications but we have paused processing as Ireland is at Level 5 of the National Framework for Living with COVID-19.
-There will be an update in 6 weeks.

 To apply via Passport Online click here https://passportonline.dfa.ie/Apply/Passport